eczarny/spectacle/README.md

 Spectacle has been built, and designed, for Mac OS X 10.6 or later.

-In order to build Spectacle you will need to install [Sparkle] [1].
+In order to build Spectacle as a preference pane you will need to install [Sparkle] [1].
 Please download and install Sparkle to:

     /Library/Frameworks/

-Next, pull down [ZeroKit] [2] as a submodule with the following commands:
+Those building the standalone application only need [ZeroKit] [2], which can be pulled down as a submodule with the following commands:

     $ git submodule init
     $ git submodule update

-If everything is in its proper place the Xcode build should succeed.
+If everything is in its proper place the build should succeed.

 # What if I find a bug, or what if I want to help?